stanneby/teplica/readme.md

+# Teplica

+An app for managment of hydraponic growth environment.

-INSTALLATION GUIDE
+## INSTALLATION GUIDE

-In order for this app to work, you must have NodeJS and npm installed.
+In order for this app to work, you must have NodeJS and npm installed on your machine.

 After installation of NodeJs and npm type